 It is rare for J-1 Visa holders to encounter difficulties when crossing the U.S. border.
-However, if participants are agitated, act suspiciously, or if they are missing any documents, CBP officials may detain them for further questioning.
-If participants do not have the DS-2019 Form available, they may be detained and may also be flagged in the computer system, thus causing delays on future trips to the U.S. CBP officials may also just deny entry into the U.S. if participants do not have their DS-2019 Form with them upon arrival to the U.S.
+However, if you are agitated, act suspiciously, or if you are missing any documents, CBP officials may subject you to further questioning.
+If you do not have your DS-2019 Form available, you may be detained; you could also be flagged in the computer system, thus causing delays on future trips to the U.S.

-The best way to ensure smooth entry to the U.S. is to have all of the appropriate forms completed and ready to present to CBP, be friendly and patient in line and with the CBP official, and answer their questions honestly.
-If your participant contacts you from the border because they have encountered any difficulties, please contact InterExchange immediately or ask the participant or CBP officer to notify us so that we can assist with finding a resolution.
+The best way to ensure a smooth entry is to have all necessary forms completed and ready to present to CBP, be friendly and patient in line and with the CBP official, and answer their questions honestly.
+If you do encounter any problems, please provide CBP with InterExchange Career Training USA’s contact information so that they can contact us.

-Once your participant has arrived in the U.S., they must contact InterExchange within 10 days to register with SEVIS.
+Once you’ve arrived in the U.S., you must contact InterExchange within 10 days to register with SEVIS.

-Remind your participant to let us know they’ve arrived by submitting this Arrival Form, which will ask them to list their exact arrival date along with their new U.S. contact information.
+Let us know you’ve arrived by submitting this Arrival Form.
+The form with ask you to list your exact arrival date along with your U.S. contact information.